ardatan/graphql-tools/website/docs/schema-wrapping.md

 ### wrapSchema

-Given a `GraphQLSchema` and an array of `Transform` objects, produce a new schema with those transforms applied.
+Given a `GraphQLSchema` and an array of `Transform` objects, `wrapSchema` produces a new schema with those transforms applied.

 Delegating resolvers are generated to map from new schema root fields to old schema root fields.
 These automatic resolvers should be sufficient, so you don't have to implement your own.